Jayce Hawryluk: Professional

 As a free agent from his lone season with the Canucks, Hawryluk paused his NHL career and opted to sign his first European contract in agreeing to a one-year deal with Swedish club, Skellefteå AIK of the Swedish Hockey League (SHL), on September 3, 2021.
+He played in 39 games in the SHL in the 2021–22 season, scoring eight goals and 19 points.
+Skellefteå AIK qualified for the SHL playoffs and faced Färjestad BK in the quarterfinals.
+In the best-of-seven series, Skellefteå AIK was eliminated by Färjestad BK in six games, four games to two.
+Hawryluk recorded one assist in six playoff games.

-After a successful tenure in the SHL, Hawryluk returned to North America and signed a one-year, two-way contract with former club, the Ottawa Senators, on July 25, 2022.
-Assigned to the AHL for the 2022–23 season, Hawryluk registered 3 goals and 8 points in 19 games.
+After his tenure in the SHL, Hawryluk returned to North America and signed a one-year, two-way contract with former club, the Ottawa Senators, on July 25, 2022.
+Assigned to the AHL for the 2022–23 season, Hawryluk registered three goals and eight points in 19 games.
 Without featuring for Ottawa, on March 10, 2023, Hawryluk was traded by the Senators to the New Jersey Devils in exchange for future considerations.
+Assigned to the Devils affiliate, the Utica Comets, Hawryluk played out the remainder of the season in the AHL posting three points in seven regular season games.
+The Comets qualified for the 2023 Calder Cup playoffs and beat the Laval Rocket in the best-of-three series in two games before facing the Toronto Marlies in a best-of-five series.
+The Marlies eliminated the Comets in four games and Hawryluk recorded six assists through their six-game playoff run.

+As a free agent from the Devils, Hawryluk returned to Europe in agreeing to a one-year contract with HC Bílí Tygři Liberec of the Czech Extraliga (ELH), on September 11, 2023 ahead of the 2023–24 season.
+In 39 games in the ELH, Hawryluk posted eight goals and 22 points.
+The team qualified for the playoffs and advanced to the quarterfinals after defeating HC Olomouc in the wild card round in five games.
+In the quarterfinals they faced HC Sparta Praha, which eliminated them in four straight games.
+Hawryluk recorded three points in nine playoff games.

+On October 30, 2024, Hawryluk signed a one-year contract with HC Nové Zámky of the Slovak Extraliga.
+He recorded 27 points in 23 games with HC Nové Zámky before signing with EHC Kloten of the Swiss National League on January 19, 2025.

 International play

 Hawryluk was selected to play with Team Western Canada at the 2013 World U-17 Hockey Challenge, and he helped the Canadian squad win the gold medal at the 2013 Ivan Hlinka Memorial Tournament.
 Hawryluk also helped Canada men's national under-18 ice hockey team capture the bronze medal at the 2014 IIHF World U18 Championships.